-Berwalt Manor Apartment Building, 760 South Campbell (Avoided by Preferred Alternative)
+Berwalt Manor Apartment Building, 760 South Campbell

 The Berwalt Manor Apartment Building is located in the area of proposed ramps which would connect the plaza and I-75 in all of the Build Alternatives.
 Those configurations that split the ramps (Alternatives #4, #12 and #13, Figures 2-5 and 2-6B) had engineering shortcomings and impacts to historic resources which led to them being dropped.
 The layout of the ramp system of the remaining alternatives serving the plazas is controlled by interchanges to the west at Springwells Street and to the east at Clark Street.
 Interchange spacing limitations and ramp engineering criteria substantially restrict the degree to which the remaining interchanges serving the plaza can be shifted.
-Along the south side of Fort Street, from west to east, are the National Register eligible Produce Terminal, Southwestern High School, and the Detroit Savings Bank/George International Building.
-Along the north side are the Michigan Bell Telephone Vinewood Dial Office Building, Motz's Burgers, Fort Street/Green Street Detroit Police Station, and the Olivet Presbyterian/Old Landmark Church of God in Christ.
-Those buildings, plus a new Arvin Meritor facility (400 employees) push the ramp system to where it is positioned.
+Along Fort Street, from west to east, are the National Register eligible Produce Terminal, Southwestern High School, and the Detroit Savings Bank/George Those buildings, plus a new Arvin Meritor facility (400 International Building. employees) push the ramp system to where it is positioned.
 So, none of the Build Alternatives which offers avoidance is considered practical.
 Plaza layouts farther to the east would have to be placed over a rail line, which constitutes an unacceptable security risk.
-With the Preferred Alternative, additional engineering analysis found the curve in the ramp from the plaza to northbound I-75 could be changed to avoid Berwalt Manor.

-Kovacs Bar, 6982 West Jefferson Avenue (To be removed by Preferred Alternative)
+Kovacs Bar, 6982 West Jefferson Avenue

-Alternatives #1, #2, #3, #5, #14 and #16, and the Preferred Alternative would require relocation of Kovacs Bar because the proposed bridge over the Detroit River would enter the plaza at the location of Kovacs.
+Alternatives #1, #2, #3, #5, #14 and #16 would require relocation of Kovacs Bar because the proposed bridge over the Detroit River would enter the plaza at the location of Kovacs.
 The bridge locations cannot be moved because they are aligned to avoid major industries and geologic risks on each side of the Detroit River.
 With Plaza P-c and Alternatives #7, #9, and #11, avoidance might be possible (refer to Figure 2-7) because the southwest corner of the plaza area is a "buffer zone" needed to provide a space for major utilities, such as very large diameter sewers, that cannot pass under the plaza and must be routed around it.
 So additional engineering would be needed if the preferred alternative were #7, #9, or #11.
-Nonetheless, Alternatives #7, #9, and #11 held potential as avoidance alternatives.
-Further discussion with owners of major utilities since the DEIS indicates that Alternatives #7, #9, and #11 cannot act as avoidance alternatives because the buffers will be required for future relocated utilities.
-Buildings should not be
+Nonetheless, Alternatives #7, #9, and #11 hold potential as avoidance alternatives.